-be less systematic: for example, for individuals who were children too young to have been prewar community leaders, or for individuals living in areas where fighters were unlikely to have detailed knowledge of the local area, in which case indiscriminate violence seems more likely.
+Third, they estimate effects among sub-samples for which victimization was likely to be less systematic: for example, for individuals too young (e.g., children) to have been prewar community leaders, or for individuals living in areas where fighters were unlikely to have detailed knowledge of the local area, in which case indiscriminate violence seems more likely.

 These three strategies describe nearly every study in our sample.
 All make some form of a conditional unconfoundedness assumption, and control (where such data exist) for possible confounders.
 Every war is different, of course, and so there is no universal set of confounders.
 But each paper makes a plausible case that the remaining variation in violence is largely idiosyncratic.
 Despite these efforts, none of these empirical strategies can fully eliminate concerns about bias from selection and omitted variables.
-As we show in the meta-analysis, the results are nonetheless relatively consistent across different studies and approaches to causal identification, arguably generating more confidence that the estimated relationships are causal.
+As we show in the meta-analysis, the results are none-theless relatively consistent across different studies and approaches to causal identification, arguably generating more confidence that the estimated relationships are causal.